Siddur Sim Shalom: Shabbat and festivals edition

 Siddur Sim Shalom for Shabbat and Festivals was edited by Rabbi Leonard Cahan, and published in 1998.
-It started as a new edition of Siddur Sim Shalom just for Shabbat and Festivals (it contains no weekday services; this resulting thinner edition is thus nicknamed "Slim Shalom").
+It started as a new edition of Siddur Sim Shalom just for Shabbat and Festivals (it contains no weekday services, save for Minhah preceding and Maariv following Shabbat and Festivals; this resulting thinner edition is thus nicknamed "Slim Shalom").
 Most of the translations are nearly identical to Harlow's 1985 edition, but this siddur uses gender-sensitive translations of the names of God, and presents the option to use the Imahot (matriarchs) in the Amidah (Shemoneh Esrei).

 It also restores a few traditional Ashkenazic prayers that were not in the 1985 version, including Rabbi Ishmael's 13 principles of biblical interpretation, the B'rah Dodi poems for Pesach, Ana B'kho-ah at the end of Psalm 29 in Kabbalat Shabbat, and Ushpizin for Sukkot, included in a new, egalitarian version.
 The Y'hi Ratzon meditation following the Musaf Amidah is restored.